DominHector/FlightSuretyDapp/README.md

 #### 2. If there are 4 or more funded airlines, the votes are taken into account for the consensus
 #### 3. Only the first airline can register other airlines sent, if there are already 4 airlines, other airlines can register other aerolines.
 #### Anyone can consult the states of the airlines.
-#### 4. Only you can fund your airline if it has been registered by consensus or by the first line.
+#### 4. Only you can fund your airline if it has been registered by consensus or by the first aeroline.
 #### Anyone can purchase a flight, check its status and receive compensation if the correct flight status is met.
 <br>
 ## Versions